 We the Organisers have introduced this section due to legal requirements.
-All shell scheme constructions have to complete the Simple Risk Assessments to exhibit at the exhibition.
+All shell scheme constructions have to complete the Simple Risk Assessments to exhibit.

 Every exhibition stand is a miniature workplace and therefore needs a risk assessment.
-There is a danger, however, of over complicating things.
+There is a danger, however, of over-complicating things.
 The erection of shell scheme will be covered by the shell scheme contractor’s assessment.
 If the activity on the stand is clearly without significant risk, a simple risk assessment is required.
 There is a need for the exhibitor to confirm that this is the case.
-Please CLICK HERE for Simple Risk assessment.

-Please see the guidelines on how to complete a risk assessment and why you have to.
-The guidelines are very comprehensive and risk assessments are there to protect your own liability/insurance not for the Organisers.
+Please see the guidelines below on how to complete a risk assessment and why you have to.
+The guidelines are very comprehensive and risk assessments are there to protect your own liability/insurance, not for the Organisers.